vifo/SublimePerlTidy/README.markdown

 You have specified the path to the raw Perl "perltidy" file (without extension), instead of the batch wrapper file "perltidy.bat".
 Windows is unable to execute the former file directly.
 Yes, typing "perltidy" in *cmd.exe* will work, but only due to the way, how *cmd.exe* handles files without an extension: it will try extensions specified in environment variable *PATHEXT*, eventually find the file "perltidy.bat" and run it.

-TL/DR: Assuming you are running a vanilla Strawberry Perl/ActivePerl installation: adjust user setting "perltidy_cmd" to one of the following:
+TL;DR: Assuming you are running a vanilla Strawberry Perl/ActivePerl installation: adjust user setting "perltidy_cmd" to one of the following:

     "perltidy_cmd": [ "C:\\Strawberry\\perl\\bin\\perl.exe", "C:\\Strawberry\\perl\\site\\bin\\perltidy" ]    # for Strawberry Perl
     "perltidy_cmd": [ "C:\\Perl\\bin\\perl.exe", "C:\\Perl\\site\\bin\\perltidy" ]                            # for ActivePerl